hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the Index.
-* `capacity_units` - A block that sets the number of additional document storage and query capacity units that should be used by the index.
 * `created_at` - The Unix datetime that the index was created.
 * `document_metadata_configuration_updates` - One or more blocks that specify the configuration settings for any metadata applied to the documents in the index.
 Documented below.
 * `error_message` - When the Status field value is `FAILED`, this contains a message that explains why.